Roland's homepage

 But if you don’t like those, you can make them yourself from music that you are allowed to use.

-All software that is used here is open source.
+All software that is used here is free software.
 They should work on all recent UNIX-like operating systems.
 In my case, I installed all of these programs using the FreeBSD ports system.

 Page 1 / 7 Page 2 →